Zucchini Parmesan

 Uncooked zucchini strips in a clear glass bowl.

-1. Toss to combine.
-Arrange zucchini slices on prepared baking sheets in an even layer.
+1. Arrange zucchini slices on prepared baking sheet in a single layer.

 Uncooked zucchini strips on a parchment paper lined baking sheet.